Connect an Azure Cosmos DB database to your application in Azure Spring Apps

 Note

-The Basic, Standard plans entered a retirement period on March 17, 2025.
+The Basic and Standard plans entered a retirement period on March 17, 2025.
 For more information, see the Azure Spring Apps retirement announcement.

 Instead of manually configuring your Spring Boot applications, you can automatically connect selected Azure services to your applications by using Azure Spring Apps.
 This article demonstrates how to connect your application to an Azure Cosmos DB database.